Are you feeling endlessly terrified and frozen from climate anxiety?

 2. Personal and political efforts all play a major role.

-By being more mindful of your eating, cooking and grocery shopping habits to reduce the amount of waste you create — doubled up with composting (#60) the food scraps that are inevitable.
-We can reduce a lot of emissions created and wasted in the supply chain of the food along with the decomposition of scraps.
+By being more mindful of your eating, cooking and grocery shopping habits to reduce the amount of waste you create — doubled up with composting (#60) food scraps that are inevitable.
+We can reduce a lot of emissions created and wasted in the food supply chain along with the decomposition of scraps.

 Adopting a vegan diet reduces your impact on the climate and has many science-based health benefits for you as well.